hdr-bgnn/Minnow_Segmented_Traits/README.md

 We ignored if_background_uniform == "True" because it reduced the sample size too much.

 The resulting dataset was then merged with the Image_Metadata_v1_20211206_151152.csv.

+### Selection of which segmented images to analyze

+**This section describes the selection criteria used to select which segmented images to analyze, and the creation of X.csv using minnowSelectionImageQualityMetadata.R code.**

+### Analyses on segmented images

+**This section describes the analyses used on the X.csv file using X.R code.
+Results and figures from these analyses are in the folder "Results".**

 ## Minnow trait selection